wintercms/docs/services-queues.md

 });
 ```

-> **Note:** Instead of making objects available to queued Closures via the `use` directive, consider passing primary keys and re-pulling the associated models from within your queue job.
+> **NOTE:** Instead of making objects available to queued Closures via the `use` directive, consider passing primary keys and re-pulling the associated models from within your queue job.
 This often avoids unexpected serialization behavior.

 When using Iron.io [push queues](#push-queues), you should take extra precaution queueing Closures.
 The end-point that receives your queue messages should check for a token to verify that the request is actually from Iron.io.
 For example, your push queue end-point should be something like: `https://example.com/queue/receive?token=SecretToken`.
 You may then check the value of the secret token in your application before marshalling the queue request.